django/django-localflavor/README.rst

 You're encouraged to use the latest version of this package unless you need support for an unsupported version of Django.

+**2019-05-07 - 2.2**: Django 1.11 - 2.2

+All deprecated code will be removed in the 3.0 release.
+Please run you project's tests using `python -Wd` so that deprecation warnings appear and can be addressed.
+See changelog for details.

 **2018-08-24 - 2.1**: Django 1.11 - 2.1

 **2017-12-30 - 2.0**: Django 1.11 - 2.0